wchill/SwitchInputEmulator/README.md

 For my own personal use, I repurposed Switch-Fightstick to output a set sequence of inputs to systematically print Splatoon posts.
 This works by using the smallest size pen and D-pad inputs to plot out each pixel one-by-one.

 #### Printing Procedure
-Use the analog stick to bring the cursor to the top-right corner, then press the D-pad down once to make sure the cursor is at y-position `0` instead of y-position `-1`.
-Then plug in the controller.
-Currently there are issues with controller conflicts while in docked mode which are avoided by using a USB-C to USB-A adapter in handheld mode.
+Just plug in the controller: it will automatically sync with the console, reset the cursor position and print.
+In case you see issues with controller conflicts while in docked mode, try to use an USB-C to USB-A adapter in handheld mode.
 Printing currently takes about an hour.

-Each line is printed from right to left in order to avoid pixel skipping issues.
-Currently there are also issues printing to the right and bottom edges.
-This repository has been tested using a Teensy 2.0++.
+Each line is printed from left to right, and up to down.
+This repository has been tested using a Teensy 2.0++ and an Arduino UNO R3.

 #### Compiling and Flashing onto the Teensy 2.0++
 Go to the Teensy website and download/install the [Teensy Loader application](https://www.pjrc.com/teensy/loader.html).
 Then, follow their instructions on installing the [GCC Compiler and Tools](https://www.pjrc.com/teensy/gcc.html).
 (Note for Mac users - the AVR MacPack is now called AVR CrossPack.
 If that does not work, you can try installing avr-gcc with brew.)
 Next, you need to grab the LUFA library.
 You can download it in a zipped folder at the bottom of [this page](http://www.fourwalledcubicle.com/LUFA.php).
 Unzip the folder, rename it `LUFA`, and place it where you like.
 Then, download or clone the contents of this repository onto your computer.
 Next, you'll need to make sure the `LUFA_PATH` inside of the `makefile` points to the `LUFA` subdirectory inside your `LUFA` directory.
 My `Switch-Fightstick` directory is in the same directory as my `LUFA` directory, so I set `LUFA_PATH = ../LUFA/LUFA`.